BBVA/hancock-dlt-broker/README.md

 ### Setting up the service

-Once we have built the service, we need to configure a few things before launch it.
-You can find all environment vars availables to configure the service in `config/custom-environment-variables.yaml`.
+Once we have built the service, we need to configure a few things before launching it.
+You can find all environment vars available to configure the service in `config/custom-environment-variables.yaml`.

 An example of configuration of the most important vars: